browserengineering/book/book/graphics.md

 canvas and ending at its center; then a circle inside that rectangle;
 and then the text "Hi!" next to the circle.

-Play with the arguments to those methods to figure out which coordinate each argument refers; the right answers are in the [online documentation](http://infohost.nmt.edu/tcc/help/pubs/tkinter/web/canvas.html).
+Play with the arguments to figure out which coordinate each one refers to; the right answers are in the [online documentation](http://infohost.nmt.edu/tcc/help/pubs/tkinter/web/canvas.html).
 It is important to remember that coordinates in Tk, like (10, 20), refer first to X position from left to right and then to Y position from top to bottom.
 This means that the bottom of the screen has *larger* Y values, the opposite of what you might be used to from math.

 Laying out text
 ===============